DamenH/smart-cube-connected/readme.md

 Here is an example scramble.

 M2 U' R2 D' S M2 U M' U2 F2 D' S M2 U' R2 U'

+## Reverse Engineering

+Most of the work of the reverse engineering process can be found in the main.js file.
+To get the specific UUIDs and services being used, nRF Connect was used on an Android Phone.